-Bad Little Brother is a design research outfit based in Brooklyn, NY and Boston, MA.
+Bad Little Brother is a design writing and curatorial project based in Brooklyn, NY and Boston, MA.
 Access the BLB CV here.

 Ben Barsotti Scott ︎︎︎

 The self-appointed “Elle Woods︎︎ of landscape architecture,” Ben Barsotti Scott is a designer and independent curator in Brooklyn.
-He organized the 2016 exhibition Yes It Can Be Done: National Parks Expanding, 1950-1980 at the UVa School of Architecture and helped to organize 2013’s Art Work 6, an exhibition of work by faculty and staff of the Art Institute of Chicago.
-He has worked as a designer at SCAPE Landscape Architecture (New York, NY) and Ken Smith Workshop (New York, NY) and as a curatorial assistant at the Art Institute of Chicago (Chicago, IL).
+He organized the 2016 exhibition Yes It Can Be Done: National Parks Expanding, 1950-1980 at the UVa School of Architecture and helped to organize the 2013 exhibition Art Work at the School of the Art Institute of Chicago’s Sullivan Galleries.
+He has worked as a designer at SCAPE Landscape Architecture and Ken Smith Workshop and as a curatorial assistant at the Art Institute of Chicago.

 Her personal research areas include: contemporary meanings of “wilderness” in cities, landscape and adolescence, and designing with urban-adapted plants for beauty and urban soil remediation.
 She models a productive bad attitude, and has had it up to here with men.